 GDPR recommends that there should be a risk assessment for data collected.
 This is essential for identifying the right security to protect personal data.
-It also recommends that technical and organizational measures be taken as well.

 In order to ensure that the appropriate security is in place for data, the following should be considered: